kenanamat/investment-assessment/README.md

 ### Running the Application
 Execute `npm run serve` to start the application on a local development server.
 Visit `http://localhost:8080/` to view the application.

+### Deploying the Application
+Execute `npm run deploy` to deploy the application to the hosting URLs

 ### Project Structure
 - `src/components`: Reusable Vue components.
 - `src/views`: Vue components representing different pages.